 We had a ton of fun following the clues and then digging up our treasure box in the snow at the end.
 In the Summer, you could bury the treasure box in a backyard sandbox, or hide it under a bush!

 Onetime had so much fun digging and finding all the treasures in this super-soft and sparkly playdough.
 He especially enjoyed pulling out the bead necklaces.

 He actually worked away at the digging, and then eventually, squeezing, for close to an HOUR!
 What a terrific fine-motor workout!

 Even after all the treasure had been found, Onetime enjoyed playing by sticking the gems back into the playdough.

 When we were all done playing with this playdough after several weeks, we used it to create some Beach-Themed Art.

 To keep your playdough nice and soft, remember to store it in an airtight plastic bag when not in use.

-Hope your little one enjoys the dig as much as mine did!
+Hope your little one digs this activity as much as mine did!